Getting Started with WebStorm

 node_modules subfolder), and various app configuration files (for example,

-.idea subfolder, WebStorm stores its internal configuration settings, for example, for the project code style or the version control system.
+Once you have opened a folder in WebStorm, the .idea subfolder is added to it where WebStorm stores its internal configuration settings, for example, for the project code style or the version control system.

 To open a project